 PhD in Logistics

-Courses are taken from three sources
+Courses are mainly taken from three areas:

 - Doctoral courses at Molde University College